Wrike MCP Server Overview

 • Use system prompts to guide the AI's understanding of Wrike

 Your privacy matters.
-See the Wrike Privacy Policy for details on how your data is handled.
+See the Wrike Privacy Policy and Wrike Terms of Use for details on how your data is handled.

 • API tokens and OAuth tokens are stored locally on your device